Stay clear, stay safe

 Water levels and flows near hydro stations and dams can change rapidly and with little or no warning, taking you by surprise.
 In colder weather, deceptively thin ice can crack and give way beneath you, plunging you into dangerously cold and turbulent waters.

-- Stay well back from the edge of waters above and below hydroelectric dams and stations.
+- Stay well back from the edge of waters or ice above and below hydro facilities

-- Never stand, anchor or tie your boat below a dam.
-Rapidly changing water levels and flows can take you by surprise.
+- Never stand, anchor or tie your boat below a dam, and